Pattern-Equivariant Cohomology with Integer Coefficients: Background

 In this paper, we present a version of PE cohomology with integer coefficients, or indeed with values in any Abelian group.
 This cohomology is isomorphic to the \Cech cohomology of a tiling space with integer (or group) coefficients.
 The proof of this fact is quite simple, and is easily modified to give a simpler proof of Kellendonk and Putnam's original theorem, namely that their cohomology is isomorphic to the \Cech cohomology of the tiling space with {\em real} coefficients.
 Along the way, we also prove a de Rham theorem for branched manifolds: if the branched manifold is obtained by gluing polygons along edges, then the de Rham cohomology of the branched manifold is isomorphic to the \Cech cohomology with real coefficients.

-Finally, using the concept of pattern-equivariance, and following an idea of Klaus Schmidt, we define a new topological invariant of tiling spaces, called the PE representation variety of the tiling space.
-This generalizes, to non-Abelian groups, the first cohomology of the tiling space with group coefficients.
+Finally, using the concept of pattern-equivariance, and following an idea of Klaus Schmidt, we define a new topological invariant of tiling spaces, called the PE representation variety of the tiling space with values in a group $G$.
+When $G$ is Abelian, this reduces to the first cohomology of the tiling space with values in $G$, but when $G$ is non-Abelian, the invariant is new.
 It is related to, but different from, invariants defined by Geller and Propp \cite{Geller-Propp} and by Schmidt \cite{Schmidt}.

 Kellendonk and Putnam originally defined PE cohomology for point patterns.
 However, tilings and point patterns are closely related.
 From any tiling, we can get a point pattern by considering the vertices; from any point pattern, we can get a tiling by considering Voronoi cells.
 This paper is phrased entirely in terms of tilings, and the edges and faces of the tilings will be essential ingredients in the constructions.